 Steak Knives – made to accompany your table setting when serving meat.
 A good quality steak knife enables you to cut through meat easily and cleanly with great control.

 Poultry Shears – these shears are designed to easily cut through bone and other tough materials.
-They can also be used as multi-purpose kitchen shears or gardening shears.
+You can also used them as multi-purpose kitchen shears or gardening shears.

 Honing Rod – designed to keep all your straight edge knives performing between sharpening.
 It straightens the burrs you get on your knife edges from regular use.

 There is nothing more important in the kitchen than a good quality set of knives.
-This is the incredible set I own from Ergo Chef.
 I am very confident that you will be extremely pleased with ERGO CHEF CUTLERY and enjoy them for years.
-They will probably be the only set of knives you’ll ever have to buy!
+The only set of knives you’ll ever have to buy!

-* I was compensated for this post by Ergo Chef with complimentary product.
+I received compensation for this post by Ergo Chef with complimentary product.
 All opinions expressed are my own.